Full Circle: How Collegiate End Zone Renovations Have Come of Age

 University of Oklahoma’s Gaylord Family-Oklahoma Memorial Stadium

-Populous’ most recent end zone renovation, the University of Oklahoma’s Gaylord Family-Oklahoma Memorial Stadium, opened to rave reviews last September.
+Opened in September 2016, the University of Oklahoma’s Gaylord Family-Oklahoma Memorial Stadium, received rave reviews.

 The $160-million renovation closed in the south end zone of the stadium, resulting in a 360-degree experience for the first time in the Palace on the Prairie’s nearly 100-year history.
 New suites, loge boxes and club seats increased the stadium’s capacity to roughly 84,000 seats, while a canopy offers shade and amplifies crowd noise on the field.

 In addition to impacting the fan experience, the renovations carved out and created space behind the seating bowl for the football team and other OU programs to meet, train and recover year-round.
-Locating all of these spaces, which officially open the fall semester of 2017, within one building maximizes student-athletes’ time and creates a more efficient athletics environment.
+Locating all of these spaces, which officially opened last fall, within one building maximizes student-athletes’ time and creates a more efficient athletics environment.

 Kansas State University’s Bill Snyder Family Stadium